kkarrwrites/tarot-reading/README.md

 It is [K. Karr](https://github.com/kkarrwrites/)'s first web development portfolio project.

+## Lessons Learned

+I learned a variety of guidelines and rules throughout the coding of this project.

+Guidelines and rules I incorporated into this project included:

+-✔️ Font colors should be in HSL.
+-✔️ Font sizes should be in REMs.
+-✔️ Media queries should be in EMs.
+-✔️ Mobile-first primarily uses minimum widths in media queries.

+Guidelines and rules I learned after completing this project and did not have the chance to incorporate included:

+-❌ Classes should be used over IDs.
+-❌ Header and Footer tags should be included inside the Body tag.
+-❌ Objected-oriented programming (OOP) would have resulted in cleaner JavaScript code.

 ## Credits

 Tarot Reading was designed and coded by [K. Karr](https://github.com/kkarrwrites/) in 2022.